Back

 Our Learning Support Department has a team of four well-qualified staff who supplement classroom teaching, providing individual support if required.
 The Head of Learning Support also provides staff INSET on pupils with specific learning difficulties.
 On occasions, pupils are observed in lessons by the learning support team to help contextualise.
 The feedback this provides enhances the teaching and learning.

-All 1st Year pupils and new pupils in the 2nd and 3rd Years are given a dyslexia screener and baseline assessment of reading, spelling and speed of handwriting.
+All Year 7 pupils and new pupils in Years 8 and 9 are given a dyslexia screener and baseline assessment of reading, spelling and speed of handwriting.
 Transfer records from previous schools are also used.
-Further information is provided by nationally standardised tests taken early in the 1st Year and 3rd Year (MiDYIS) and Lower Sixth (ALIS).
+Further information is provided by nationally standardised tests taken early in Year 7 and Year 9 (MiDYIS) and Lower Sixth (ALIS).

 To help identify a need for extra support lessons, a Diagnostic Assessment of Specific Learning Difficulties is required.
 This can be obtained through a variety of means, and our Head of Learning Support can advise on this.
 Pupils from the 1st to 3rd Years are withdrawn from lessons on a rotational basis to avoid undue disruption to the curriculum.
 To ensure examination classes are not disrupted, the 4th to 5th Years and Sixth Form have their support lessons at lunchtimes, study periods or after school.